jomifred/AI/pddl/README.md

 ## Blocks World

-I have some solutions for the tradicional Block World example.
+I have some solutions for the traditional Block World example.
 In all of them, the main actions are:

 * `pickup`: the robot removes a block from the table.
 * `putdown`: the robot puts the block it is holding on the table.